How To Write a Powerful and Effective Fundraising E-mail

 3. Get your formatting right

+Furthermore, with more and more users turning to mobile, the importance of well-formatted emails is higher than ever.
 More than half of emails are read on a mobile device.
 And some studies claim even more than that.

 Here are a few tips to get your fundraising email formatted right:

-• Keep it short, a couple of paragraphs long – ideally two to three.
+• Keep it short, a couple of paragraphs long – ideally two to three

-• Limit paragraphs to 2-3 sentences.
+• Limit paragraphs to 2-3 sentences

-• Choose descriptive headlines and subheads with active verbs and vivid nouns.
-These will grab your supporters’ attention and nudge them into actually reading the text.
+• Choose descriptive headlines and subheads with active verbs and vivid nounsCarefully craft the message in your preview snippet

-• Make sure your fundraising email isn’t overcrowded, and that the elements are surrounded by lots of space.
+• Make sure your fundraising email isn’t overcrowded, and that the elements are surrounded by lots of space

-• Pick one typeface and stick with it.
+• Pick one typeface and stick with it

-• Limit yourself to 3 colors, keep your backgrounds light and use your colors as accents only.
+• Limit yourself to 3 colors, keep your backgrounds light, and use your colors as accents only

-• Use big and bold imagery in your fundraising email to immediately engage your contacts and draw them in.
+• Use big and bold imagery in your fundraising email to immediately engage your contacts and draw them in

-• Always include your organization’s logo in the header of the email.
+• Always include your organization’s logo in the header of the email

-• Include your organization’s contact information in the footer, and an unsubscribe option.
+• Include your organization’s contact information in the footer and an unsubscribe option

 4. Tell a compelling story